 Personal Plan Pricing

 The DocuSign Personal plan is $10/month billed annually or $15/month if billed monthly.
-This plan includes all the basics you need to get started with e-signatures, including the ability to sign an unlimited number of documents, create templates, and set up reminders about signatures.
+This plan includes all the basics you need to get started with e-signatures, including the ability to sign unlimited documents, create templates, and set up reminders about signatures.

 Best Competitor Alternative: HelloSign Essentials Plan

 Anyone who has ever shopped for e-signature software can attest that there are many options on the market.
 However, regarding features and pricing, HelloSign’s Essentials plan is an especially worthy alternative to DocuSign’s personal plan.
 For starters, HelloSign offers unlimited signing and sending, whereas DocuSign limits users to five sent documents per month.
 In addition, HelloSign allows users to add a digital seal after signing, adding an extra security layer.
-When it comes to e-signature software, HelloSign’s Essentials plan is a suitable option for those who want the same level of capabilities offered by DocuSign’s Personal plan.
+Regarding e-signature software, HelloSign’s Essentials plan is a suitable option for those who want the same capabilities offered by DocuSign’s Personal plan.
 Check out our HelloSign vs. Docusign detailed comparison.

 The HelloSign Essentials plan allows you to: